 In terms of performance, the Satechi remote is very reactive.
 I half expected a slight delay, but I couldn’t have been more wrong.
 Volume adjustments, skip tracks, photo shutter release, they all happened instantly, as if I were performing the actions on the handset itself.
 The remote is light weight and small enough that you can slip it into any pocket without feeling encumbered.
 Unfortunately, battery life is a bit difficult to determine, though Satechi says you can expect up to 6 months for each set of CR-2025 coin cell batteries installed.
 Most, if not all of those that buy this remote will use the main buttons.
 That said, the sliding door that hides the numeric keypad feels a bit cheap, and the keys themselves are of the very tiny chiclet style, so be prepared to focus when you’re dialing in a number.

-The Satechi BT MediaRemote is an excellent addition to any iOS device, and is well worth its price.
+Bottom Line: The Satechi BT MediaRemote is an excellent addition to any iOS device, and is well worth its price.

 - Easy to setup

 - Long battery life

 - Control volume, take photos, and more from across the room

 Grew up back East, got sick of the cold and headed West.
 Since I was small I have been pushing buttons - both electronic and human.
 With an insatiable need for tech I thought "why not start a blog focusing on technology, and use my dislikes and likes to post on gadgets."